Skip to main content

 a.
 Calculation of Grade Point Averages

 In this section we ask you to calculate three grade point averages: all Swarthmore grades, all college-level courses and all college-level science and math courses.
-The first is so the Health Sciences Advisory Committee can get a sense of where you rank in relation to other Swarthmore students.
+The first is so the Health Sciences Advisory Committee can get a sense of where you stand in relation to other Swarthmore students.
 When we actually write your Committee letter, we will confirm your calculation with one from the Registrar.
 The second and third, for which you must use all the grades you have received from Swarthmore and any other undergraduate institution, is what will be calculated on your medical school applications.
 Do not include shadow grades; they will be invisible to the medical schools when you apply.

 b.
 Waivers